dennisjosesilva/interactive-dmd/README.md

 # 1. Building

 The software needs a C++ compiler, the CUDA, [conan](https://conan.io/),  and Qt to build.
-The program depends on some custom conan packages.
+It also depends on some custom Conan packages that can be installed manually or using a bash script on Linux.

 ## 1.1.
 Manual dependency installation

-To install a conan package, we need to run a conan command at the root of the repositories on the links down below.
+To install a Conan package, we need to run a Conan command at the root of the repositories on the links down below.

 - [morphotree library](https://github.com/dennisjosesilva/morphotree)